apptomagic/kittens-web/.github/ISSUE_TEMPLATE/feature-spec.md

 ---

-In order to <receive benefit> as a community member, I can <goal/desire>
+In order to <receive benefit>, as a community member, I can <goal/desire>.